apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Template-Definitions.md

 {% tab svctmpls Groovy Templates %}

-Service template definitions can be designed Groovy templates, able to generate text and other constructs dynamically.
+Service template definitions can be as designed Groovy templates, able to generate text and other constructs dynamically.
 The template framework in Groovy uses JSP style `<% %>` script and `<%= %>` expression syntax or `GString` style expressions.
 The variable `out` is bound to the writer that the template is being written to.